sodacan-net/sodacan-core/documentation/architecture.md

 Here's how this works in Sodacan: Unlike `ON` statements, which respond to explicit messages, `AT`statements are simply watching a clock looking for a match.
 To make these time-based events auditable and reproducible, the `AT` statements do watch the clock, but when one matches, it doesn't take action directly.
 Rather, a special message is sent to the module (itself) which then reacts as if it were an `ON` statement (This special message is invisible to the module author).

-1. "AT noon ON Fridays" matches the current time (it is noon and it is a Friday.
+1. "AT noon ON Fridays" matches the current time (it is noon and it is a Friday).
-2. The agent running the module constructs and sends a special message with the id of the `AT` statement.
+2. The agent running the module constructs and sends a special message with the id of the matching `AT` statement.
 3. The special message is then processed as usual a moment later.
 Should the module currently be busy with a different message, then the special message will be processes after that one is done.
 At this point, `ON` message flow and `AT` message flow have been synchronized.
 4. When the special message is processed but the module, the `THEN` statement of the corresponding `AT` is executed.
 If there is a `WHEN` statement as part of the `AT` statement, it is also evaluated and may result in the special message being ignored.
 5. At this point, the module can go back to listening for new messages.

 Then, when needed, there is a complete audit trail in the message stream including hard `ON` events and timed `AT` events in the order in which they were processed.

+#### ALERT: Race Condition
+The special message originates from an instance of the module which may be different from the instance of the module when the special message is processed, due to an intervening update to the module.
+The time gap is very small and their are most likely no ill effects with one exception: If updating a module results in a deletion of the AT statement, then the special message has nothing to match and will simply be dropped.
+It would be ice to insure that the special message could synchronously get in front of the queue, but that's not how message serialization works.

 ### Module Instance Time

 A slight complication in modules involves `AT` statements.
 If a module is declared as having an instance key and one ore more `AT` statements, such as: